- Fees: ₹ 7,000

 They are responsible for implementing new and efficient ideas to improve the management of the land under cultivation.

-Their responsibility is to manage the activities on the farm and to cater to the paperwork for the sales equipment, etc.
+Their responsibility is to manage the activities on the farm and to cater to the paperwork for sales equipment

 The following listed are a few of the top recruiters for the graduates of the agricultural sciences: